-Annotated Bibliography-(90 points, 20%) is also a major component of this course.
-For each module, you will need to find 3-4 peer-reviewed papers related to that module's theme that were published in the last three years from journals you are confident meet the peer-review criteria (if you do not know or have questions, ask your Instructor or your Teaching Assistant).
+Annotated Bibliography (120 points, 30%) is also a major component of this course.
+For each module, you will need to find several resources that should include peer-reviewed papers related to that module's theme that were 'recently' published (in the last several years).
+Articles in popular newspapers and magazines are a reasonable 'springboard' but should be augmented with the peer-reviewed literature.
+Please confer with the TA and Instructor about what journals meet the peer-review criteria (if you do not know or have questions, ask your Instructor or your Teaching Assistant).
 For example, Scientific American or Discover or National Geographic or Vanity Fair or The New Yorker ARE NOT peer-reviewed scientific journals in the field, but may very well have excellent popular science articles on topics of interest that cite peer-reviewed work.
-Science, Nature, PLoSONE, PNAS (Proceedings of the National Academy of Sciences), Current Anthropology, American Anthropologist, Journal of Social Archaeology, Social Organization ... to name a few, are journals either within a particular sub-discipline or journals that serve a broad audience - original research articles in these papers are peer-reviewed.
+Science, Nature, PLoSONE, PNAS (Proceedings of the National Academy of Sciences), Current Anthropology, American Anthropologist, Journal of Social

+Archaeology, Social Organization ... to name a few, are journals either within a particular sub-discipline or journals that serve a broad audience - original research articles in these papers are peer-reviewed.
 For each journal article, you will provide a paragraph summarizing the research and then a few sentences about why you selected the article and how you found it to be interesting and cutting-edge.
+Wikipedia and Encyclopedia Britannica ARE NOT good sources to cite in your bibliography, but these resources may help steer you to reasonable resources based on topics you're interested in.

-Capstone Paper (80 points, 22.5%) provides the opportunity to focus on a particular topic of anthropological interest as you complete your degree.
-The topic can build off of work compiled in your annotated bibliography for this course, but does not have to.
+Capstone Paper (50 points, 12.5%) provides the opportunity to focus on a particular topic of anthropological interest as you complete your degree.
+The topic can build off of work compiled in your annotated bibliography for this course but does not have to.
 For example, you can focus on a topic covered in other anthropology coursework you are taking (or have taken) or on research you have conducted, or on topics touched on in this capstone.
 One key requirement, however, is that you may not duplicate previous work in previous courses.
 In other words, this paper must be a new paper with fresh ideas that you have never written before.
 You cannot simply submit a redux of your senior project or a paper written for another course (e.g., ANT2301, ANT3620, ANT3451).